aspose-html/aspose-html-reference-tutorials/content/english/net/html-extensions-and-conversions/convert-html-to-markdown/_index.md

 Before we dive into the tutorial, make sure you have the following prerequisites in place:

-1. Aspose.HTML for .NET Library: Download and install the Aspose.HTML for .NET library from the [official website](https://releases.aspose.com/html/net/).
+1. Aspose.HTML for .NET Library: Download and install the Aspose.HTML for .NET library from the [website](https://releases.aspose.com/html/net/).
 You will need this library to work through the examples.

 2. A Development Environment: Ensure that you have a .NET development environment set up, including Visual Studio or any other suitable code editor.